-- GLT is consistently ranked in the top 5 of all radio stations in McLean County in terms of audience numbers and market share.
+- WGLT is consistently ranked in the top 5 of all radio stations in McLean County in terms of audience numbers and market share.
 This ranking has remained in effect in spite of the doubling of radio stations serving our area since the mid-90s.

 - Our call letters stand for Gladly Learn and Teach, inspired by the Illinois State University motto: "Gladly we learn and teach".